 However, it is always considered good practice to be prepared for any emergency when using a kayak.
 Even flat water kayakers should always be prepared to self-rescue.

-Rescuing yourself from a flipped-over kayak when you’re stuck can feel intimidating, but it’s a simple process that anyone should be able to do.
-This will work in almost any kayak, from white to flat water.
+Rescuing yourself from a flipped-over kayak when you’re stuck can feel intimidating, but it’s a simple process that anyone can do.
+This will work in almost any kayak, regardless of the type of water.

 While performing a self-rescue, the most important thing to do is remain calm.
 You may want to practice this process in calm water a few times so you don’t panic in an emergency.

-If you find yourself stuck underwater in your kayak, here are the steps to perform a “wet exit,” also known as a self-rescue.
-Note: You should always wear a personal floatation device when kayaking.
+If you find yourself stuck underwater in your kayak, here are the steps to perform a “wet exit” (also known as a self-rescue).

 Some people’s first instinct is to lean back instead of forward, fearing that they will trap themselves further.
 NEVER lean back in an overturned kayak.
 This will wedge your legs more firmly in the cockpit and actually keep you stuck!